HIRING TALENT DURING CORONAVIRUS: WHAT IS THE BEST APPROACH?

 - Another general merchandise company doesn’t have any current openings but does want to know about top talent, having previously made top hires when they weren’t actively looking.
-They too won’t be able to hire until the virus is under control.
+They too won’t be able to hire until coronavirus is under control.

 What’s the best approach?

 - In my opinion B is the best scenario.
 Understandably, companies are hesitant to hire right now.
 But the best approach is to interview with the plan of identifying the candidate they want to hire so they will be able to on-board them when the time comes.
 They’re setting expectations accordingly, telling candidates upfront that they’ll bring them on board only once the virus recedes.